IBM/dbb-zappbuild/docs/FilePropertyManagement.md

 The name of the properties file needs to have the entire file name including the extension i.e. the properties file for `epsmlist.cbl` needs to be `epsmlist.cbl.properties` and not `epsmlist.properties`.

-The extension of the properties file needs to be mentioned in `propertyFileExtension` in `application-conf/application.properties` i.e. if `propertyFileExtension=properties`, the properties file extersion needs to be kept as `.properties`.
+The extension of the properties file needs to be mentioned in `propertyFileExtension` in `application-conf/application.properties` i.e. if `propertyFileExtension=properties`, the properties file extension needs to be kept as `properties`.

-Please refer sample properties file in [properties](../samples/MortgageApplication/properties) folder
+Add the individual file properties that needs to be added to the file in the properties file created for that file.
+Please refer sample properties file - [epsmlist.cbl.properties](../samples/MortgageApplication/properties/epsmlist.cbl.properties).

-### 2. Language File Definition
+### 2. Language Definition Property

+The Language Definition Property option can be enabled setting the property `loadLanguageDefinitionProperties` in `application-conf/application.properties` file as `'true'`.
+To enable this option for a specific file/set of files the property `loadLanguageDefinitionProperties` needs to be set as `'true'` in `application-conf/file.properties` file.
+Below is a sample to enable Individual File Property for all the programs starting with `'eps'` and `'lga'` in `application-conf/file.properties` file.

+`loadLanguageDefinitionProperties = true :: **/cobol/eps*.cbl, **/cobol/lga*.cbl`

+The Language Definition Property files need to be created in `build-conf` folder.
+Add the file properties that needs tobe grouped together in the Language Definition Property files.
+We can create multiple property files under `build-conf` folder.
+Please refer sample properties file [langDefProps01.properties](../build-conf/langDefProps01.properties).

+Create `languageDefinitionMapping.properties` file in `application-conf` folder and add the program file - property file mapping in the language definition mapping file.
+For example, the entry `epsnbrvl.cbl=langDefProps01` means the file `epsnbrvl.cbl` uses `build-conf/langDefProps01.properties` for file property override.
+Please refer the sample language definition mapping file - [languageDefinitionMapping.properties](../samples/MortgageApplication/application-conf/languageDefinitionMapping.properties).

+The extension of the properties file needs to be mentioned in `propertyFileExtension` in `application-conf/application.properties` i.e. if `propertyFileExtension=properties`, the properties file extension needs to be kept as `properties`.